Billionaire Businessman, Harry Akande Dies at 77

 His death makes him the second Ibadan billionaire to die this year after the passing away of The Parakoyi, Chief Bode Akindele.

-The one time president aspirant was aged was born in 1943 in Ibadan.
+The one time president aspirant was born in 1943 in Ibadan.
 He was aged 77.

+Announcing his death, a member of the Akande family, Mr. Olumide Akande, described Chief Akande as ‘an astute businessman of international repute whose legacy and influence cut across continents’.